wdporter/i-am-that-vuepress/53-desires-fulfilled-breed-more-desires/readme.md

 **Q:**&ensp;The Buddhas rule: to remember what needs to be remembered.
 But I find it so difficult to remember the right thing at the right moment.
 With me forgetting seems to be the rule!

-**M:**&ensp;It is not easy to remember when every situation brings up a storm of desires and fears.
+**M:**&ensp;It is not easy to remember when every situätion brings up a storm of desires and fears.
 Craving born of memory is also the destroyer of memory.

 **Q:**&ensp;How am I to fight desire?
 There is nothing stronger.